KenEucker/mongo-trapi/README.md

 installation
 ===========
-You need Node.js installed on your machine to run this node_module The source contains everything else you need to get started, including mongodb.
+You need Node.js installed on your machine to run this node_module http://nodejs.org/#download The source contains everything else you need to get started, including mongodb.

-npm install mongo-trapi
+npm install mongo-trapi **not yet published

+You also need mongodb: http://www.mongodb.org/downloads

+Once Node.js is installed you should be able to run mongo-trapi and connect to a mongodb instance

 quickstart
 ===========